malewins/SEQing/README.md

 ### Prerequisites

-The file [requirenments.txt] (requirenments.txt) can be used to install all needed needed dependencies for the project.
+The file [requirements.txt] (requirements.txt) can be used to install all needed needed dependencies for the project.
 Python 3.5 or higher is requried, it is recommend you setup a virtual environment for this project.

 Once you have setup your virtual environment run the following code to install the dependencies:
 ```